-It can feel like a big move to start antidepressants, and it’s a very personal decision.
-Only you can know how your symptoms are affecting you and what your particular set of circumstances are, and your doctor is on hand to discuss this in detail.
-Antidepressants are usually reserved for moderate or severe depression rather than mild cases, and can also help with obsessive compulsive disorder, post-traumatic stress syndrome, generalised anxiety disorder and certain pain syndromes.
+It can feel like a big move to start antidepressants – treatment for clinical depression - and it’s a very personal decision; only you can know how your symptoms are affecting you and what your particular set of circumstances are.
+Your doctor is on hand to discuss this in detail but in general antidepressants are usually reserved for moderate or severe depression rather than mild cases, and they can also help with other problems such as obsessive compulsive disorder, post-traumatic stress syndrome, generalised anxiety disorder and certain pain syndromes.

-It’s likely you’ll be offered one of the newer style antidepressants – the SSRIs (selective serotonin reuptake inhibitors).
-Their function is to increase a hormone in the brain that makes you feel better, called serotonin.
-They all help reduce feelings of sadness and anxiety, and so improve related symptoms, such as sleep disturbance, appetite, concentration and motivation.
+It’s likely you’ll be offered one of the more modern antidepressants, called SSRIs (selective serotonin reuptake inhibitors).
+These increase a hormone in the brain called serotonin, that makes you feel better and less depressed.
+They also help to reduce feelings of sadness and anxiety, and so improve symptoms such as sleep disturbance, poor appetite, and poor concentration and motivation.

 Some may help slightly more with one aspect than others, but they all work similarly.
-Three in particular have been chosen for how well they work, minimal side effects and their safety profile.
+Three in particular have been chosen for how well they work, low levels of side effects and their safety profile – citalopram, sertraline and fluoxetine.
 Citalopram may be better for the elderly or if anxiety plays a large part, sertraline is the safest if suicidal thoughts predominate or if you are taking medications for other conditions, and fluoxetine is the choice for children and adolescents.

 Non-SSRIs are considered if SSRIs haven’t worked.
-Mirtazapine can help if sleep disruption or sexual dysfunction is significant, venlafaxine is used in severe depression.
-Psychiatrists occasionally start amitriptyline, an older type of antidepressant, but it can leave you feeling pretty groggy.
+One called mirtazapine can help if sleep disruption or sexual dysfunction is significant, and another called venlafaxine is used in severe depression.
+Psychiatrists occasionally start amitriptyline, an older type of antidepressant called a tricyclic, but this can leave you feeling pretty groggy and tired.